-Allocated housing sites and large windfall sites are programmed as part of the housing land audit; this provides an estimate of how many housing units are expected to be delivered on these sites up to 2022 and what proportion of these will provide affordable homes:
+Allocated housing sites and large windfall sites are programmed as part of the housing land audit; this provides an estimate of how many housing units are expected to be delivered on these sites up to 2023 (5 year period: 2019 -2023) and what proportion of these will provide affordable homes.
+Details of this can be found under Section 8 of this document.

 The table below summarises the key reporting figures looking 5 years ahead, which shows that there is sufficient land in the Loch Lomond and The Trossachs National Park to meet the five year effective housing land supply requirement.
-Windfall applications under 2 units are not programmed and have not been counted towards the 5 year effective supply, however based on past approval rates an assumption is made that 30 windfall units will come forward each year (305=150) - a portion of which accounts for existing single unit approvals.
+Windfall applications under 2 units are not programmed and have not been counted towards the 5 year effective supply, however based on past approval rates an assumption is made that 30 windfall units will come forward each year (30\5=150) - a portion of which accounts for existing single unit approvals.
 Sites identified for long-term delivery have not been added to the established supply.